Was this page helpful?

 No “title” field returned in the payload since no value present and the fallback chain stops at es-ES.

 Remember that once you designate a particular locale as a part of a fallback chain, you cannot disable it in a CDA response.
-We also didn't want you to accidentally get stuck in an infinite loop, so the dropdown for a new locale will automatically exclude all the locales already used in the current fallback chain.
+We also didn't want you to accidentally get stuck in an infinite loop, so the dropdown for a new locale automatically excludes all the locales already used in the current fallback chain.

 Considerations on fallback locales: